 CREATE OR ALTER statement in SQL Server

 I am familiar with the T-SQL CREATE statement that is used to create different database objects and the ALTER statement that performs changes on existing database objects.
-I noticed that SQL Server there is a CREATE OR ALTER T-SQL statement.
+I noticed that SQL Server now has a CREATE OR ALTER T-SQL statement.
 Can you explain what this does and how to use?

-In SQL Server 2016 SP1, a new T-SQL statement, CREATE OR ALTER was introduced and works with SQL Server 2016 and later.
+In SQL Server 2016, a new T-SQL statement CREATE OR ALTER was introduced and works with SQL Server 2016 and later.
 This combines both the CREATE and ALTER statements functionality.
+So, if the object does not exist already it will be created and if the object does already exist it will be altered/updated.
 The CREATE OR ALTER statement works with specific types of database objects such as stored procedures, functions, triggers and views.

 The CREATE OR ALTER statement acts like a normal CREATE statement by creating the database object if the database object does not exist and works like a normal ALTER statement if the database object already exists.

 Assume we tried to create a stored procedure that already exists as follows.